Weather of 2010: January 17–23

-From Sunday, January 17 to Saturday, January 23, 2010, a series of five very powerful winter storms was Pineapple Express, an atmospheric river bore down on Southern California, before moving eastward on January 22.
-On January 19, a woman was also killed by a tree that fell on her home, on January 19.
+From January 17 to January 23, 2010, a series of five powerful Pineapple Express (atmospheric river) winter storms bore down on Southern California, before moving eastward on January 22.
 On January 19, the fourth storm impacted Santee, California.
-On the afternoon of January 19, the National Weather Service issued two tornado warnings for San Diego County within hours of each other, as potentially tornadic thunderstorms crossed the area.
+On the afternoon of January 19, the National Weather Service issued tornado warnings for San Diego County, as potentially tornadic thunderstorms crossed the area.

-As the fifth and second-strongest of the week's storms slammed into California on January 20, officials predicted as much as four feet (1.2 metres) of snow would fall in Northern California.
-On January 20, more than 500 homes were evacuated as floods hit parts of California, as up to 6 inches (15 centimeters) of rain fell in the storms that had impacted the state by then.
-Rescue and flood prevention services soon brought the situation under control, but one man was killed when a tree fell onto his house.
-Two horses also died after being hit by lightning in a Santa Barbara field.
+As the fifth and second-strongest of the week's storms slammed into California on January 20, officials predicted as much as four feet (1.2 metres) of snowfall in Northern California.
+On January 20, more than 500 homes were evacuated as floods hit parts of California, as up to 6 inches (15 centimeters) of rain fell in the state.
 Rare tornado warnings were issued in parts of Southern California, including southern Los Angeles, Long Beach, Southeastern San Diego County, and Anaheim.
 Flash flood watches covered Los Angeles, Santa Barbara, and Ventura Counties.
 On January 20, an EF-0 tornado was reported in Southeastern San Diego County, which lasted for 1 minute, 30 seconds.
-Jim Rouiller, the senior energy meteorologist at Planalytics Inc., said that the storms (more specifically, the sixth storm) were the worst series of storms the state had experienced since 1997 (when a series of powerful storms caused the New Year's Day 1997 Northern California Flood).
+Jim Rouiller, the senior energy meteorologist at Planalytics Inc., said that the storms were the worst series of storms the state had experienced since 1997 (when a series of powerful storms caused the New Year's Day 1997 Northern California Flood).
 On January 21, the sixth storm broke the record of the lowest pressure recorded in parts of California and Oregon.
 Rouiller expected that evening's storm to bring from 4 to 12 inches of rain, severe mudslides, a few tornadoes, and heavy mountain snow ranging from 6 to 15 feet across the Sierra Nevada mountain range.